 The financial targets set out in the STI, which account for a total of 75% of the STI bonus base amount, are made up of earnings after tax (EAT [adjusted]) and the volume of sales contracts, both being weighted identically with 37.5% each.
-Both the EAT (adjusted) and the volume of sales contracts are key operating financial and management key figures and performance indicators of the Instone Group and are part of the company's forecast.
-Both financial targets are therefore decisive for the corporate strategy of the Management Board and the long-term development of short-term variable remuneration on the basis of these key operating financial and management Board is incentivised to implement the corporate strategy.
+Both the EAT (adjusted) and the volume of sales contracts are key operating financial and management figures and performance indicators of the Instone Group and are part of the company's forecast.
+Both financial targets are therefore decisive for the corporate strategy of the Management Board and the long-term development of the Instone Group.
+In the view of the Supervisory Board, the measurement of short-term variable remuneration on the basis of these key operating financial and management figures and performance indicators seems appropriate in order to ensure that the Management Board is incentivised to implement the corporate strategy.
 The EAT (adjusted) result-based key figure is also the benchmark for the dividend policy.
 The real estate business key performance indicators of the volume of sales contracts includes all sales-related transactions, such as notarised real estate purchase agreements, individual orders from customers and rental income.
 Both financial targets are derived from the corporate planning prepared by the Management Board and approved by the Supervisory Board and the forecast, and are set uniformly for the Management Board for each bonus year.
-The EAT (adjusted) and the volume of sales contracts are determined on the basis of the adjusted results of operations on which the financial reporting of Instone Real Estate Group SE is based and which is explained in more detail in the management report on Ξ page 133 et seqq.
+The EAT (adjusted) and the volume of sales contracts are determined on the basis of the adjusted results of operations on which the financial reporting of Instone Real Estate Group SE is based and which is explained in more detail in the management report on \equiv page 104 et seqq.

-The linking of the one-year variable remuneration with these key financial and management key figures of the Instone Group serves to ensure profitable and sustainable growth.
+The linking of the one-year variable remuneration with these key financial and management figures of the Instone Group serves to ensure profitable and sustainable growth.
 In addition, the selection of these targets provides incentives for the Management Board to act in accordance with the corporate strategy and the planning approved by the Supervisory Board or to exceed the forecast communicated to the capital market in the best case scenario.

 The strategy and sustainability targets relevant for the relevant bonus year are set individually by the Supervisory Board for each bonus year and for each member of the Management Board.
 The Supervisory Board usually sets two to four targets for each member of the Management Board which serve to implement corporate strategy and long-term corporate development.
 The strategy and sustainability targets are included in the STI bonus at 25%.
 This gives the Supervisory Board the opportunity to define central, not necessarily financial targets for the Management Board in the company's interest and to link them to the personal performance of the Management Board members.
-These targets may include environmental concerns such as CO_2 reduction, customer and employee satisfaction, the value of investor sales or the improvement of corporate financing as well as the promotion and development of the new nyoo product line (affordable housing) or the construction of subsidised housing.
+These targets may include environmental concerns such as CO2 reduction, customer and employee satisfaction, the value of investor sales or the improvement of corporate financing as well as the promotion and development of the new nyoo product line (affordable housing) or the construction of subsidised housing.
 To ensure sufficient transparency and traceability of the achievement of objectives, the Supervisory Board ensures that targets are set or criteria defined for the targets, the achievement of which can ideally be determined and measured using quantitative methods.
 The Supervisory Board can weigh the annual strategy and sustainability targets differently, whereby each individual target must be weighted with a minimum of at least 25% within the strategy and sustainability targets.